OpenStrideNeuro/OpenStride/README.md

 This section includes:

 - 3D printing files
-- laser cutting files
+- Laser cutting files
-- electronic components list
+- Electronic components list
-- assembly instructions
+- Assembly instructions

+The Hardware Assembly Guide includes:

+- Overview
+- Bill of Materials
+- 3D Printing Guide
+- Laser Cutting Guide
+- OpenStride Assembly
+- Troubleshooting

 ---

 ## Software

-The OpenStride software is used for:

-- **recording data**
-- **processing and analysing behavioural data**
+This folder contains operating system dependent downloads, for MacOS and Windows.
+The programs within these folders require careful installation of various programs, ensure that you read through the Software Installation Guide.
+The OpenStride Software will be required for **recording data**, as well as the **processing of and analysing behavioural data**.

 Separate versions are provided for different operating systems: